 Rome, Italy: best for culture

-Epic solo travel experience: Visiting St. Peter’s Basilica and walking the 7km (4.3 miles) of halls that comprise the Vatican Museums.
+Epic solo travel experience: Visiting St Peter’s Basilica and walking the 7km (4.3 miles) of artwork-filled halls that comprise the Vatican Museums.

 Portland, Oregon: best city break

-Epic solo travel experience: Exploring the Alberta Arts District.
-Time your visit to coincide with the Last Thursday art walk.
+Epic solo travel experience: Exploring the Alberta Arts District; for the company of fellow art enthusiasts, time your visit to coincide with the Last Thursday art walk.

 Caye Caulker, Belize: best for an island escape